-If you own or lease a vehicle driven for your business, you can be protected against theft, fire, and damage to third parties.
-You can also cover your own vehicles.
+If you own or lease a vehicle driven for your business, you can get an HGV insurance quote in seconds (as an example of the sort of vehicle you might have) and be protected against theft, fire, and damage to third parties.
+You can also cover damage to your own vehicles.

 There are varying levels of commercial vehicle insurance available, so you need to choose that one that fits with your budget and consider how often the vehicles are used.

 There is more than one vehicle and a fleet used for the company, it is beneficial to opt for a motor fleet policy.
 This type of policy will cover various vehicles like cars, vans, bikes, lorries, and more.

 You can often add on content insurance too, which is important if tools or goods are transported in the vehicles.

 Who needs to consider commercial vehicle insurance?
 If you run a business that owns or leases vehicles to complete commercial activities.
 Including but not limited to transporting people, goods, deliveries, or traveling to client offices.

 If you have employees, almost all countries and states will require that you have employers' liability insurance.
 EL will cover any claims that come from an employee if they have an accident or become sick because of their work.

 Specifically, EL’s coverage include medical expenses for the injured employee, lost wages for the injured employee, pain and suffering for the injured employee, funeral expenses if the employee dies due to the injury, and legal fees to defend against a lawsuit